BDS-001/FormatMyCV/README.md

 - **Example Resume**: Load an example resume to get started quickly
 - **Responsive Design**: Looks great on desktop and mobile devices
 - **Page Cutoff Indicator**: Visual indicator showing content that may be cut off when printing
+- **Custom Accent Color**: Optional toggle to set a custom highlight/accent color via picker or hex input
+- **JSON Settings Panel**: Import from file or pasted text, export/download JSON, copy resume JSON to clipboard, and download/copy the template schema

 ## Available Templates